SeafoodStudios/Whitedot/README.md

 This command gives information about the commands.
 You can also run the command 'whitedot' to do the same thing.

 ## Thanks
 Whitedot is an experimental cryptocurrency, and you should never put too much expectation into it, because it is very fragile and unstable.
 Please don’t expect full reliability.
+Never use this to transfer or store real assets.
 It is more of a concept, although it is recommended that you contribute by hosting a listening node, because the more nodes there are, the less likely anybody is able to take over.
 Thanks again!